christianhg/brummefar.dk/src/pages/git-and-how-we-commit.md

 This mindset will simply force us to question our assumptions about how the changes we make work and help us refrain from "coding by coincidence".
 Commits are not the CTRL+S of programming, and when changing a line of code or even the name of a file, we are changing the state of the project.

-A feature can be a potpourri of seemingly unplanned commits, or it can be a string of well-planned, well-crafted commits that all have their very specific role in bringing the feature to completion.
+A feature can be a potpourri of unstructured commits, or it can be a string of well-planned commits that all have their very specific role in bringing the feature to completion.
+Each commit should be a logically separate changeset that on its own represents the project in a safe state.
+Before doing a commit, ask yourself why the change is necessary or how it addresses the issue at hand.
+Be honest.
+If you are unsure what effects a change has, do everything you can to find out.
+If you fail to reach an understanding, throw the work away and start over.

 ## Writing Commit Messages